NDLANO/h5p-caretaker/readme.md

 ## Future Development
 There are some ideas on what this library should be able to do in the future:
-- Allow to write to H5P content files, so issues such as missing license information can be rectified without having to start H5P.
 - Allow to use large language models to fill in missing data, e.g. set missing alternative texts for images.